 - Smart Start Partnerships and Early Learning Leaders

-Step 2.
-Attend a regional meeting.
-Meetings will focus on three areas that local early learning and K-12 leaders identified as priorities: family engagement, aligned professional development and transition into kindergarten.
-Attending teams will identify a problem of practice to address, develop an action plan, and receive ongoing support as they develop their plans throughout 2019.
+2. Regional meetings.
+More than 365 local early learning and K-12 leaders participated in four regional meetings hosted around the state.
+Meetings focused on three priorities: family engagement, aligned professional development and transition into kindergarten.
+Attending teams identified a problem of practice to address, began developing an action plan, and will receive ongoing support as they develop their plans throughout 2019.

 - Elementary Schools: Principal and/or Teacher